mcmire/moolah/README.md

 ## author/contact

 If you've got any suggestions, feel free to send 'em my way!
-Just send me a Github note or email <elliot dot winkler at gmail dot com>.
+Just send me a Github note or email me (elliot dot winkler at gmail dot com).